Tina Howe: Themes and style

-Full length plays
+Full-length plays

-Howe’s first full-length play to receive a professional production was The Nest, which premiered in the summer of 1969 at the Act IV Theater in Provincetown, Massachusetts.
+Howe's first full-length play to receive a professional production was The Nest, which premiered in summer 1969 at the Act IV Theater in Provincetown, Massachusetts.
 It was directed by Larry Arrick and the cast included Sally Kirkland and Richard Jordan among others.
 From Provincetown, the show was transferred Off-Broadway to New York's Mercury Theater, opening on April 9, 1970.

-Howe later recalled: "My first play, 'The Nest,' was about courtship and how women compete with each other to land a husband.
+Howe later recalled, "My first play, 'The Nest,' was about courtship and how women compete with each other to land a husband.
 That play closed [off-Broadway] in one night."
 The play follows the trials of three young women competing for husbands at a dinner party, and during the course of the play, one of the women takes off her clothes and dives into a huge wedding cake, and is licked clean by one of the male guests.
-The Nest, Clive Barnes of The New York Times wrote in his review, “must be on any reasonable short list of the worst plays I have ever seen.”
+The Nest, Clive Barnes of The New York Times wrote in his review, "must be on any reasonable short list of the worst plays I have ever seen."

 Her play Museum, with a cast of 55 characters, premiered at the Los Angeles Actors' Theatre on April 29, 1976, and was then presented Off-Broadway by Joseph Papp at the Public Theater, opening in February 1978, in a production directed by Max Stafford-Clark.
 A cast of 18 actors played a total of 44 characters.
 The play takes place at a group art show of three contemporary artists, titled The Broken Silence.
 The Public Theater production featured Dianne Wiest, Kathryn Grody and Larry Bryggman.
 A CurtainUp reviewer noted that Howe "explained in her author's note for the play's premiere at the Shakespeare Festival, her large cast of characters was created to provide directors and producers with endless staging possibilities."
 In her note in the script (published by Samuel French), Howe wrote: "It is my hope that any group wanting to present Museum use the large cast size as a challenge and not as a restriction.
 The play was written to serve the versatility of actors."